 With the days getting longer and temperatures warmer, we think that one of the best times to visit Wanaka is spring.
 The chair lifts are open longer, meaning you can hit the slopes later and spend the whole afternoon skiing or snowboarding.
 Stopping by at one of the many outdoors ski bars becomes even more pleasurable as you soak in the warm sun before heading down the mountain in just a t-shirt.
-Not only that – the slopes are generally much less crowded and everything is a whole lot cheaper, too.
+Not only that – the slopes are generally much less crowded and the ski shop sales offer a touch of retail therapy!

 That said, skiing in Wanaka in spring is one of the best kept secrets of NZ’s Southern Lakes.
 But there is so much more to it.
 To give you a better idea, these are some of our favourite things to do in Wanaka in spring:

 No matter if short routes or full day treks, easy walks or challenging hikes, Wanaka has 750km of trails that are just waiting to be explored.
 Head to Mount Aspiring National Park and step into the magical world of Lord of the Rings – a world of beautiful mountains, stunning glaciers, scenic river valleys and quaint alpine lakes.
 Besides, Roys Peak Trek is often listed as Must Do in NZ, a half day walk rewarding you with breathtaking views over Wanaka, the lake and the Southern Alps.
 Another highlight: climbing alongside the iconic Twin Falls on the via ferrata.

 If you don’t want to go by foot, you can also jump into the saddle and go on a guided mountain biking trip, or hit the single-track mountain bike circuit at Dean’s Bank to take in amazing views over the mighty Clutha River and Wanaka Basin.